jo-test-tasks/payouts_service/README.md

 # Payouts Service
-Made with ❤️ by Evhen
+Made with ❤️ by Yevhen

 A production-grade payout processing backend built with **Django**, **DRF**, **Celery**, **Redis**, and **PostgreSQL**.
 Designed using **Clean Architecture** and **DDD principles** to keep business logic isolated, infrastructure interchangeable, and the system maintainable and extensible.